jump-dev/JuMP.jl/doc/installation.rst

 GLPK
 ++++

 GLPK binaries are provided on OS X and Windows (32- and 64-bit) by default.
 On Linux, it will be compiled from source.
 Note that ``GLPKSolverLP`` should be used for continuous problems and ``GLPKSolverMIP`` for problems with integer variables.
-GLPK *does* support MIP callbacks.
+GLPK supports MIP callbacks.

 Gurobi
 ++++++

 Requires a working installation of Gurobi with an activated license (free for academic use).
+Gurobi supports MIP callbacks.

 .. warning::
    If you are using 64-bit Gurobi, you must use 64-bit Julia (and similarly with 32-bit Gurobi).